 If you have a need to more effectively and widely convey your environmental or social justice message, please consider contacting us.
 After hearing what your project may entail we can offer suggestions on the best way to proceed.
 If you wish we can even give you a quote for completing your project.

 We have recently completed "There is No Planet B," that explores the role of young people in changing both the public's perception of climate change and what are the best "corrective" actions to undertake.
-It is an official selection of the 2020 Oceanside International Film Festival.
+It received an award of "Exceptional Merit" at the 2020 Docs Without Borders Film Festival and was an official selection of the 2020 Oceanside International Film Festival.

 The film documents the efforts of student activists to successfully obtain endorsement by the Seattle City Council of a "Green New Deal" plan to reduce the City's generation of greenhouse gases.